Thinking in Public

 The sharing will come later.

 You might actually end up wanting to share your thoughts.
-You might begin to share not because you “should,” but because your thinking will be asking for it.
+You might begin to post on social media not because you “should,” but because your thinking will be asking for it.